Overview of Puerto Rico Act 20 Tax Incentives

 In general terms, the Puerto Rico Act 20 tax incentive application requires the following documents:

 The tax incentive application fee is $750.00 USD.
-Once granted the tax decree, the business, annual reports must be filed 30 days after the filing of the Puerto Rico Corporate Income Tax Return is filed.
+Once granted the tax decree, the business, must file annual reports 30 days after the filing of the Puerto Rico Corporate Income Tax Return.